datacarpentry/image-processing/_episodes/06-blurring.md

 > ## Experimenting with sigma values (10 min)
 >
-> Navigate to the **Desktop/workshops/image-processing/06-blurring** directory
-> and execute the **GaussBlur.py** script, which contains the program shown
+> Execute the `code/06-GaussBlur.py` script, which contains the program shown
 > above.
 Execute it with two command-line parameters, like this:
 >
 > ~~~
-> python GaussBlur.py GaussianTarget.png 1.0
+> python code/06-GaussBlur.py data/06-GaussianTarget.png 1.0
 > ~~~
 > {: .language-bash}
 >